Truc4/arche/docs/design/the-flat-effect-model.md

 entities calling it (`for i … { draw_ball(win, pos.x[i], …) }`) — because a system "can't take the window
 handle."
-Make the window a singleton pool and `draw` becomes a **system** over `(pos, color)` + `Window`: the manual loop vanishes, drawing fans over the column like any other kernel, and the schedule just names `run(draw)`.
+Make the window a singleton pool and `draw` becomes a **system** over `(pos, color)` + `Window`: the manual loop vanishes, drawing fans over the column like any other kernel, and the schedule just names `draw`.
 The thing that *forced* the proc — threading external context — dissolves once context is a singleton the system reads.
 Systems are global the way pools and types are; a device contributes to that global vocabulary, and the schedule is where it all gets ordered.